Skip to content

 Indonesia

 Another destination that UNESCO has recognised as a World Heritage Natural Site is Komodo National Park.
-As the name suggests, you can find Komodo dragons running around in the park.
+As the name suggests, komodo dragons roam the park.

 The national park itself consists of several small islands.
-These islands also offer a variety of marine beauty other than Komodo dragons, such as coral reefs, dolphins, green turtles, whales, sharks, and also stingrays.
+These islands also offer marine beauty other than Komodo dragons, such as coral reefs, dolphins, green turtles, whales, sharks, and stingrays.

 Mount Bromo – East Java

-Not only is the scenery beautiful, but you can also enjoy what you see in Bromo while riding a horse.
-As the home of the Tengger tribe, if you’re lucky, you’ll also have the chance to take part in their ceremonies.
+The scenery is beautiful, and you can also enjoy what you see in Bromo while riding a horse.
+As the home of the Tengger tribe, if you’re lucky, you’ll also have the chance to participate in their ceremonies.

 More than that, Mount Bromo will remain one of the few places in Indonesia that you should at least visit once in your lifetime.